knowitall/reverb/README.md

     mvn clean compile assembly:single

+The compiled class files will be put in the `target/classes` directory.
+The single executable jar file will be written to `target/reverb-core-*-jar-with-dependencies.jar` where `*` is replaced with the version number.

 ## Command Line Interface
 Once you have built ReVerb, you can run it from the command line.